prometheus/docs/content/docs/introduction/comparison.md

 ### Summary

 Sensu and Prometheus have a few capabilities in common, but they take very different approaches to monitoring.
 Both offer extensible discovery mechanisms for dynamic cloud-based environments and ephemeral compute platforms, though the underlying mechanisms are quite different.
 Both provide support for collecting multi-dimensional metrics via labels and annotations.
 Both have extensive integrations, and Sensu natively supports collecting metrics from all Prometheus exporters.
-Both are capable of forwarding observability data to third-party data platforms (e.g. InfluxDB, Elasticsearch, Splunk).
+Both are capable of forwarding observability data to third-party data platforms (e.g. event stores or TSDBs).
 Where Sensu and Prometheus differ the most is in their use cases.

 Where Sensu is better: